 Turning Point provides fee for service and funded training programs to AOD workers and the broader health and welfare workforce across an extensive range of areas.
-Fee for service training includes:
+Professional development training includes:

 Please contact Marion Brophy via [email protected] for more information about any of Turning Point’s professional development programs.